-When Ronald Reagan took the oath of office as America’s 40th President on January 20, 1981, the country was experiencing some of bleakest economic times since the Depression.
-Taxes were high, unemployment was high, interest rates were high and the national spirit was low.
+When Ronald Reagan took the oath of office as America’s 40th President on January 20, 1981, the country was experiencing some of the bleakest economic times since the Depression.
+Taxes were high, unemployment was high, interest rates were high, and the national spirit was low.

-Bringing America back was the new President’s top priority.
-He shared his vision in his Inaugural Address:
+Bringing America back was the new President’s top priority and he shared his vision in his Inaugural Address:

 “This Administration’s objective will be a healthy, vigorous, growing economy that provides equal opportunities for all Americans, with no barriers born of bigotry or discrimination.
 Putting America back to work means putting all Americans back to work.
 Ending inflation means freeing all Americans from the terror of runaway living costs.
 All must share in the productive work of this ’new beginning,’ and all must share in the bounty of a revived economy.”

 President Reagan earned a degree in Economics at Eureka college, and even though he would sometimes joke about “two economists having three opinions,” he knew what needed to be done and how to do it.

 He consistently advocated for a straightforward and simple, yet detailed plan during his campaign: cut taxes, get control of government spending, and get the government out of the way so that the entrepreneurial spirit of the American people could be unleashed.